 Replacement cost approach is a method under the cost approach that indicates the value by calculating the current replacement cost of an asset less deductions for physical deterioration and all relevant forms of obsolescence.
-Depreciation is estimated as evidence by the observed condition and present and
+Depreciation is estimated as evidence by the observed condition and present and prospective serviceability in comparison with new units of like kind.

-Valuation Technique Significant Unobservable Inputs economic life Improvements Cost Reproduction Replacement cost less accrued 7 - 33 years remaining Approach depreciation economic life
+Remaining Valuation Technique Significant Unobservable Inputs economic life Improvements Cost Reproduction Approach Replacement cost less accrued depreciation 7 - 33 years remaining economic life